Why do you need a solid CRM strategy to dominate 2020?

 Evaluate your past performance and plans at least twice every year.
 Not everything can be solved with a CRM, but your strategy behind it should remain.

 You’ll have KPIs and historical data to spot trends and patterns.
 You should incorporate all these into your strategy.
+Gather your customer service experts to chime in on their observations and the gameplan.

 Ask for feedback from your team about the process.
 Solicit feedback from users to find out how you can improve their workflow.
 Pilot new ideas before deploying them for everyone.